1. pl

 • virtual machining simulations in real-time,

-• collision-free adaptive optimization of tool paths.
+• collision-free adaptive tool path optimization.

-The increasing market demands mean that CNC professionals are among the most sought-after specialists in the industry today.
+Increasing market demands mean that CNC professionals are among the most sought-after specialists in the industry today.

 Summary